benchowjm/PyR_R/README.md

 ## PyR Repository of R Resources

-This repository is a compilation of files & resources to help those of you new to R/RStudio to get acquainted with the program as fast as possible.
+This repository is a compilation of files & resources to help those of you new to R/RStudio to get acquainted with the program as fast as possible. __If you're here for the first time__ go to the section titled 'Do you Git it???' at the bottom of this README.

 ### Learning R On Your Own ###
-1. Go through the file "00\_Installing_R.Rmd".
+1. Go through the file __"00\_Installing_R.Rmd"__.
 Topics:
     + Installing R & R Studio
     + Manual installation of packages
     + Brief introduction to R